beanone/locksmitha/README.md

 3. **Configure environment variables:**
     - Create a `.env` file in the project root with the following variables:
       ```env
+      # CRITICAL: This secret must be identical across all services that use Locksmitha
+      # for authentication.
+If they don't match, authentication will fail.
       KEYLIN_JWT_SECRET=supersecretjwtkey
       KEYLIN_DATABASE_URL=postgresql+asyncpg://postgres:password@db:5432/keylindb
       KEYLIN_RESET_PASSWORD_SECRET=supersecretresetkey